PlayStation 2 Architecture

 Memory design of the Emotion Engine.
 You can guess where the congestion will emerge.

 At first, this can be a little disappointing to hear, considering the internal bus of the Emotion engine is as wide as 128 bits.
-However, the RAM chips are strategically placed by following the dual-channel architecture, which consists in connecting both chips using two independent 16-bit buses (one bus per chip) to improve data throughput.
+However, the RAM chips are strategically placed by following the dual-channel architecture, which consists of connecting both chips using two independent 16-bit buses (one bus per chip) to improve data throughput.
 The resulting setup provides a theoretical 3.2 GB/sec, so rest assured that memory latency is not an issue in this console!

 At one corner of the Emotion engine there is a powerful DMA Controller or ‘DMAC’ that transfers data between main memory and Scratchpad; or between main memory and any component inside the EE.

-Data transfers are done in batches of 128-bits, but here is the interesting part: Every eight batches, the main bus is temporarily unlocked.
+Data transfers are done in batches of 128 bits, but here is the interesting part: Every eight batches, the main bus is temporarily unlocked.
 This leaves a small window to perform other DMA transfers in parallel (up to ten) or let the CPU use the main bus.
 This modus operandi is called slice mode and is one of the many modes available on this DMA unit.
 Bear in mind that while slice mode reduces stalls on the main bus, it does so at the cost of slowing down the overall DMA transfer.

 Preventing past mishaps